poohcom1/time-pocket-bot/README.md

 # time-pocket-bot
-A Discord bot to manage user's scheduler and find time where everyone is free.
+A Discord bot to manage user's schedule and find time where everyone is free.